djarwo/atr-go/library/faker/README.md

 ## Limitation
 Unfortunately this library has some limitation
 * Not support for private field.
 Just make sure your field's struct is public.
-If not, it will throw panic error.
+If not, it will throw logrus.Error error.
 * Not support for `interface{}` data type.
 How we can generate if we don't know what is the data type?
 * Not support for `map[interface{}]interface{}, map[any_type]interface{}, map[interface{}]any_type`.
 Still, it's about interface.
 We can't give you something if we don't know what really you want.